HITECHCRIME/HC_SG169_Emergent/README.md

 ## Lyrics

 ```
-[INTRO]
+[Intro]

-hitech crime
+Hitech Crime
-hitech crime yaa
+Hitech Crime yaa
-hitech crime
+Hitech Crime
-(i've breached)
+(I've been breached)

-[CHORUS]
+[Chorus]
-i’ve been breached ⁣so I’ve put my shields up⁣
+I’ve been breached ⁣so I’ve put my shields up⁣
-nowadays all reach⁣ just wanna rap⁣
+Nowadays all reach⁣ just wanna rap⁣
-⁣what I looked for in life’s ⁣what I found in trap⁣s
+⁣What I looked for in life’s ⁣what I found in trap⁣s
-expression till I see bodies drop⁣
+Expression till I see bodies drop⁣
-till I see bodies drop aye⁣
+Till I see bodies drop aye⁣

-[VERSE}
+[Verse}
-i ran with depression ⁣
+I ran with depression ⁣
-suppressed learned a lesson ⁣
+Suppressed learned a lesson ⁣
-through dancing with devils ⁣
+Through dancing with devils ⁣
-got honed into stun ⁣
+Got honed into stun ⁣
-making it precious experience⁣
+Making it precious experience⁣
-deflected the truths were so hidden ⁣
+Deflected the truths were so hidden ⁣
-i snapped the fuck on⁣
+I snapped the fuck on⁣
 I’ve chosen to run into deals ⁣
-i barely contorted to shapes ⁣
+I barely contorted to shapes ⁣
-i wanted assigned to myself ⁣
+I wanted assigned to myself ⁣
-so these were the lies that I ripped ⁣
+So these were the lies that I ripped ⁣
-to reveal the monster beneath⁣
+To reveal the monster beneath⁣

-[SECOND CHORUS]
+[Second Chorus]
-in my skin so torn into shreds ⁣
+In my skin so torn into shreds ⁣
 I emerged a new being⁣
-still human I bled⁣
+Still human I bled⁣
-still human I bled⁣
+Still human I bled⁣

-[CHORUS]
+[Chorus]
-i’ve been breached ⁣so I’ve put my shields up⁣
+I’ve been breached ⁣so I’ve put my shields up⁣
-nowadays all reach⁣ just wanna rap⁣
+Nowadays all reach⁣ just wanna rap⁣
-⁣what I looked for in life’s ⁣what I found in trap⁣s
+⁣What I looked for in life’s ⁣what I found in trap⁣s
-expression till I see bodies drop⁣
+Expression till I see bodies drop⁣
-till I see bodies drop aye⁣
+Till I see bodies drop aye⁣

-[VERSE}
+[Verse]
-i ran with depression ⁣
+I ran with depression ⁣
-suppressed learned a lesson ⁣
+Suppressed learned a lesson ⁣
-through dancing with devils ⁣
+Through dancing with devils ⁣
-got honed into stun ⁣
+Got honed into stun ⁣
-making it precious experience⁣
+Making it precious experience⁣
-deflected the truths were so hidden ⁣
+Deflected the truths were so hidden ⁣
-i've chosen to run ey
+I've chosen to run ey
-i've chosen to run
+I've chosen to run
-i've chosen to run shit
+I've chosen to run shit
-run shit aye
+Run shit aye
-run aye
+Run aye

-[SECOND CHORUS]
+[Second Chorus]
-in my skin so torn into shreds ⁣
+In my skin so torn into shreds ⁣
 I emerged a new being⁣
-still human I bled⁣
+Still human I bled⁣
-still human I bled⁣
+Still human I bled⁣

 ```